-The Eurekahedge Obsolete Fund Database is a database of dead hedge funds and funds of hedge funds that have been liquidated.
+The Eurekahedge Obsolete Fund Database is a database of dead hedge funds that have been liquidated.
 All funds that were live in Eurekahedge’s database are moved to the obsolete fund database once Eurekahedge confirms that the business has been wound down.
 Other terms for obsolete funds are dead, graveyard or closed funds although the latter term, 'closed' can have another meaning in a fund that is live but 'closed' to new investments.

 The key contents of the Eurekahedge Obsolete Fund Database are:

 The Eurekahedge Obsolete Fund Database is an essential tool for investors, researchers and academics who want to back-test portfolios, index construction, researching hedge fund life spans and attrition rates and of course for background checks and due diligence on existing companies and individuals.

 1. As at 23 Feb 2024.